Monaco: Foreign policy framework

+Monaco’s participation in the Council of Europe helps align its legal framework with European human rights norms and gives it a voice in pan-European governance despite its small size.

 Geography

 Monaco is a sovereign city-state, with five quarters and ten wards, located on the French Riviera in Western Europe.
 It is bordered by France's Alpes-Maritimes department on three sides, with one side bordering the Mediterranean Sea.
 Its centre is about 16 km from Italy and only 13 km northeast of Nice.

 It has an area of 2.1 km², or 208 ha, and a population of 38,400, making Monaco the second-smallest and the most densely populated country in the world.
 The country has a land border of only 5.47 km, a coastline of 3.83 km, a maritime claim that extends 22.2 km, and a width that varies between 1700 and 349 m.

+Jurassic limestone is a prominent bedrock which is locally karstified.
+It hosts the Grotte de l'Observatoire, which has been open to the public since 1946.

-The highest point in the country is at the access to the Patio Palace residential building on the Chemin des Révoires (ward Les Révoires) from the D6007 (Moyenne Corniche street) at 164.4 m above sea level.
+The highest point in the country is at the access to the Patio Palace residential building on the Chemin des Révoires (ward Jardin Exotique) from the D6007 (Moyenne Corniche street) at 164.4 m above sea level.
 The lowest point in the country is the Mediterranean Sea.

 Saint-Jean brook is the longest flowing body of water, around 0.19 km in length, and Fontvieille is the largest lake, approximately 0.5 ha in area.
-Monaco's most populated quartier is Monte Carlo, and the most populated ward is Larvotto/Bas Moulins.
+Monaco's most populated quartier is Monte Carlo, and the most populated ward is Larvotto.

-After a recent expansion of Port Hercules, Monaco's total area grew to 2.08 km² or 208 ha; subsequently, new plans have been approved to extend the district of Fontvieille by 0.08 km² or 8 ha, with land reclaimed from the Mediterranean Sea.
+With the inauguration of Le Portier in 2024, Monaco's total area grew to 2.08 km² or 208 ha; subsequently, new plans were approved to extend the district of Fontvieille by 0.08 km² or 8 ha, with land reclaimed from the Mediterranean Sea.
 Land reclamation projects include extending the district of Fontvieille.
 There are two ports in Monaco, Port Hercules and Port Fontvieille.
 There is a neighbouring French port called Cap d'Ail that is near Monaco.
 Monaco's only natural resource is fishing; with almost the entire country being an urban area, Monaco lacks any sort of commercial agriculture industry.

+A small residential expansion, Le Portier was opened in 2024, and additionally a new esplanade was added at Larvatto beach which also had some maintenance.

+Many neighbourhoods are shared between Monaco, the immediately uphill French town of Beausoleil, the northeast parts of Cap-d'Ail, and the Figuièra area in Roquebrune-Cap-Martin, forming a transborder agglomeration with approximately 55,000 residents.